pietronvll/spectraformer/logbook.md

 Performance is bad but still compatible with my first attempts for geometric mean.

 *NOTE: it seems that bigger amount of cores for server is faster for calculations.
 So, those cores are not CPUs but GPU cores?
 But Volatile GPU-Util seems to be the same as before.
-Power consumption is biger.*
+Power consumption is bigger.*

 Trained **min49** for 100 epochs.
 Figured out that epochs are not stored in checkpoint by having an error in streamlit.
 Fixing that.
 Deleted the model, started again 10 epochs for checking.